egumasa/engagement-annotation-project/docs/WebAnno_related.md

 4. Select `AUTO` and press `Export the whole project`
 5. If you are using `Safari` as the web browser, you might need to change the preference to successfully export the file.
    - IF you are using `Safari`, go to `preference` > `general`, and deselect `Open "safe" files after downloading` option.

+### Enabling the annotation across sentence boundary.
+To enable annotation across sentence boundaries, follow the instruction below:

+1. Go to project.
+2. Select the current project.
+3. Go to `Layer` tab, then select `named entity`.
+4. In the middle column, scroll down the page, and you will find an option `allow annotation to cross sentence boundary`.
+5. Select that option, and click save at the bottom of the column.
+You should be able to annotate the text segment across sentence boundaries.